-- 1.7.3.1 The practice has a waste management policy that includes the safe handling, storing and disposing of all different types of waste. - 1.7.3.2 The policy is consistent with current local by laws and regulations.
+1.7.3.1 The practice has a waste management policy that includes the safe handling, storing and disposing of all different types of waste.

-- 1.7.3.3 The policy makes provision for the appropriate management of confidential waste. - 1.7.3.4 Waste is segregated in accordance with policies, procedures, municipal by-laws and regulations. - 1.7.3.5 The colour of bag and type of container appropriate to the type of waste generated are available. - 1.7.3.6 Waste is protected from theft, vandalism or scavenging by animals. - 1.7.3.7 Waste is collected at appropriate times so that hazards are not caused. - 1.7.4 The practice has a documented policy for formal review of adverse events within the practice.
+- 1.7.3.2 The policies are consistent with current local by laws and regulations. - 1.7.3.3 The policy makes provision for the appropriate management of confidential waste. - 1.7.3.4 Waste is segregated in accordance with policies, procedures, municipal by-laws and regulations. - 1.7.3.5 The colour of bag and type of container appropriate to the type of waste generated are available. - 1.7.3.6 Waste is protected from theft, vandalism or scavenging by animals. - 1.7.3.7 Waste is collected at appropriate times so that hazards are not caused. - 1.7.3.8 There is documented evidence of radioactive waste disposal which includes the date of disposal, the radioisotope including the half-life, the quantity of radioisotope disposed of and the method of disposal. - 1.7.4 The practice has a documented policy for formal review of adverse events within the practice.